 A fatal, unexpected accident can occur to anyone.
 For instance, people between the ages of 15 and 19 make up 25% of all road fatalities.

-So basically every adult, even young adults, should make some basic preparations regarding their wishes and their finances should they die without warning.
+Every adult, even young adults, could consider making some basic preparations regarding their wishes and their finances should they die without warning.
 This is especially important when family members depend on that person for financial support.

 This is a simple document with a clear overview of the person’s entire financial picture.
 You’ll want to list all bank accounts, credit cards and other financial accounts.
 Spouses and adults children often don’t know all the details of every financial account, especially if the finances are mainly controlled by one family member.
 The Financial Factsheet is a broad overview of your entire financial picture.